mozilla-ai/encoderfile/README.md

 uv run -m encoderbuild.utils.create_dummy_env_file > .env
 ```

-## 🏗️ Building an EncoderFile
+## 🏗️ Building an Encoderfile

-To create an EncoderFile, you must have a HuggingFace model downloaded in an accessible directory.
+To create an Encoderfile, you must have a HuggingFace model downloaded in an accessible directory.
 The model directory **must** have exported ONNX weights.
 It should look like this:

 ```
 my_model/